JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 It’s hard to directly inspect GMM-HMMs, which is why we make use of the outputs of the training and testing phases (`WER` / transcripts / alignments).
 The outputs listed above will be produced individually for each model you train, so you can see how the models (e.g. monophones vs. triphones) compare to each other.
-You can find the code corresponding to each of these three steps in the wsj/s5/run.sh file at the following locations.
+You can find the code corresponding to each of these three steps in the [`wsj/s5/run.sh`][wsj] file at the following locations.

+I chose to reference this [`run.sh`][wsj] from the Wall Street Journal recipe (i.e. called `wsj` in Kaldi) because all other examples in Kaldi link back to `wsj`.
+This is the root of all Kaldi example recipes (so-called `egs`).

 <br/>

 ### Training Steps in `wsj/s5/run.sh`

+To the left is the line number, in the center is the actual code, and to the right is my comment on what the line refers to.

 {% highlight bash %}
 97   steps/train_mono.sh --boost-silence 1.25 --nj 10 --cmd "$train_cmd" \                  <-- mono